ngParty/ng-metadata/docs/API.md

 `ngOnInit` method:

-- will be called on each controller(directive or component class) after all the controllers on an element have been constructed and had their bindings initialized (and before the pre & post linking functions for the directives on this element).
+- will be called on each controller(directive or component class) after all the controllers on an element have been constructed and had their bindings initialized
-This is a good place to put initialization code for your controller(component/directive)
+This is a preferred place to put initialization code for your controller(component/directive)
 - is only invoked once when the directive is instantiated

+*NOTE:*
+> Don't put initialization logic to `constructor` because if you inject locals(directives,components) they are not defined until `ngOnInit` is triggered

-> In angular 1 terms, it does the same as $onInit , which was added to angular 1.5:
+> In angular 1 terms, it is called from preLink
+> In next major version (ngMetadata 2.0) it will use $onInit under the hood, which was introduced in angular 1.5

 _Example:_